jmaggio14/imagepypelines/docs/source/index.rst

 The Pipeline
 ^^^^^^^^^^^^

-ImagePypelines_'s most powerful feature is a high level interface to create data processing pipelines.
+ImagePypelines's most powerful feature is a high level interface to create data processing pipelines.
 These are objects which apply a sequence of algorithms to input data automatically, all while handling the nuance of data shape or type seamlessly.

 In our experience as imaging scientists, processing pipelines in both corporate or academic settings are not always easy to adapt for new purposes and are therefore too often relegated solely to *proof-of-concept* applications.
 Many custom pipelines may also lack step-by-step error checking, which can make debugging a challenge.